-The test will be administered asynchronously (i.e. as "take-home" test).

-The tests will be posted to Nexus.

-Students will have 24 hours to submit the test via email to the Instructor's email address found at the header of this document.
+Tests will be administered asynchronously (i.e. as "take-home" tests) Tests will be posted to Dropbox Students will have 24 hours to submit the test via email to the instructor's email address found at the header of the document.